Mirxa27/MirxaAgent/README.md

 - **Integrates with Langflow** — Low-code visual build experience for designing and deploying agent workflows without extensive coding

-- **Open-source and composable** — Built with modularity in mind, CUGA itself can be exposed as a tool to other agents, enabling nested reasoning and multi-agent collaboration.
+- **Open-source and composable** — Built with modularity in mind, MirxaAgent itself can be exposed as a tool to other agents, enabling nested reasoning and multi-agent collaboration.
 Evolving toward enterprise-grade reliability

 - **Configurable policy and human-in-the-loop instructions** _(Experimental)_ — Configure policy-aware instructions and approval gates to improve alignment and ensure safe agent behavior in enterprise contexts